SalmanLiaqat/sql-data-warehouse-project-2.0/README.md

-# sql-data-warehouse-project-2.0
+## sql-data-warehouse-project

+Welcome to the **Data Warehouse and Analytics Project** repository!
-Building a modern datawarehouse with sql Server, including ETL processes, data modeling, and analytics
+This project demonstrate a comprehensive data warehousing and analytics solution.
+---